Write your awesome label here.

 Tailored for the demanding schedules of practicing physicians, the program offers a flexible, fully online learning experience, combining cutting-edge theory with actionable clinical applications to support healthy aging.
 Participants gain essential competencies in the biology of aging, mastering concepts such as lifespan and healthspan, aging biomarkers, biological age assessment, geroscience interventions, micronutrition, hormonal balance, and individualized treatment planning—all of which are key to integrating longevity care into modern medical practice.

 Upon successful completion, participants earn the title of Certified Longevity Physician, awarded by GCLS.
 Notably, the program also includes the first longevity medicine workshop ever accredited in Germany, with CME credits recognized by the Medical Association of Hesse (Landesärztekammer Hessen).
-This course is not only a gateway to advanced specialization in longevity medicine, but also a powerful signal of expertise in one of the fastest-growing fields in 21st-century healthcare.

 COURSE INSTRUCTORS